sanskrit/raw_etexts_english/blogs/manasataramgini/2004-12-06_the-snake-of-vishnu.md

 +++
-title = "The snake ofxa0viShNu"
+title = "The snake of viShNu"

 +++
 Upon the great snake shesha sleeps the great god viShNu, even as the the